Website still in work - check back soon!

 The Bergey Aerospace "COUGAR" BA-14-001 first flew on July 14, 2018.
 A successful test flight with many test cards completed, happy mechanics and best of all, safe and happy pilot.
 Flight tests continue.

 We continue to show off the airplane as we make plans for the future.
-Send us a message and let us know what you think the future is.
+Send us a message and let us know what you think of this unique project.

 Why do we do this?
 Because we want to share what we're passionate about.
 How can we inspire you?